Headway App Review: Is It Really Worth Your Time and Money? [2026]

 They also gave me a 20% discount on my first payment, if I paid in less than 20 mins.

-They used to offer a 7-day free trial for the yearly subscription, but as of May 2025 they have removed it :(
+They used to offer a 7-day free trial, but as of March 2026 they have removed it :(

 Based on my 5-day research, I can say that the Headway App is great for learning key ideas from popular non-fiction books.

-But… Is it really worth it when we have other great alternatives such as Shortform or Blinkist?
+But… Is it really worth it when we have other alternatives such as Shortform or Blinkist?

 Personally, Shortform is still my favorite book summary app.
-Mainly because their summaries are more like study guides — with chapter-by-chapter breakdowns (for classics and bestsellers), helpful notes, exercises, and it even comes with a note-taking feature!
+Mainly because their summaries are more like study guides: they are the most in-depth, they have chapter-by-chapter breakdowns, helpful notes, exercises, and it also comes with a note-taking feature (which is great for personal reflection).
 All of this is incredibly helpful for gaining a deeper understanding of the books’ ideas.
+Plus, authors like Mark Manson (The Subtle Art of Not Giving a F*ck), James Clear (Atomic Habits), and Sahil Bloom (The 5 Types of Wealth) have all recommended Shortform.

-Having said that, I also think an app like Headway or Blinkist can be a great complement to the learning experience.
+Having said that, I also think Headway can be a valuable complement to the learning experience.

-In my case, I picked Headway over Blinkist just because I really enjoy Headway’s user interface — I think it has the sleekest design and it just feels fun to use it.
-It’s true that Blinkist offers more services than Headway and the audio sounds better, but personally:
+I picked Headway over Blinkist because their Shorts are unlimited (Blinkist caps you at 5 per day) and I found them much more interesting/fun.
+Plus, I really enjoy Headway’s user interface — I think it has the sleekest design and it just feels fun to use it.

-I also talked to the team at Headway and they agreed to give us a 51% discount (or even higher, depending on additional discounts they might be running at the time) by taking the 3-minute quiz and signing up with this link!
+I also talked to the team at Headway and they agreed to give us a 60% discount by taking the 3-minute quiz and signing up with this link!
 (Or if you’d rather skip the quiz, you can claim the same discount here!)

 Thank you for reading this far ❤️